shasha-li/shasha-li.github.io/CV.md

 title: About me
 permalink: /CV/
 ---
-I am a PhD Candidate in Economics and Finance at Bocconi.
+I obtained a Ph.D. degree in Economics and Finance from Bocconi University in Jan 2021.
 Previously, I got Master in Economics from Peking University and MFin from The University of Hong Kong.
-I hold Bachelors in Statistics and Mathematics from Xiamen University.
+I hold Bachelors in Statistics and Mathematics from Xiamen University (Happy 100th Birthday XMU!
+2021-04-06).
+<br><br>
 Outside of Economics and Finance, I like maths and running (jogging).
 <br>